The Explicit Sato-Tate Conjecture and Densities Pertaining to Lehmer-Type Questions: Introduction and Statement of Results

-One might ask for the shape of the error term in the Sato-Tate Conjecture.
-In \cite{Murty}, V. K. Murty proved the following version of the Sato-Tate Conjecture for non-CM elliptic curves. \begin{theorem}[Murty] Let $f(z)\in S_2^{\textup{new}}(\Gamma_0(N))$ be the newform associated to a non-CM elliptic curve $E/\Q$, and $I\subset[0,\pi]$ be a closed subinterval with characteristic function $\chi_I$.
-Assume that all symmetric power $L$-functions of $f$ are automorphic and satisfy the Generalized Riemann Hypothesis.
-Then { } \end{theorem}
+When $f\in S_2^{\textup{new}}(\Gamma_0(N))$ is the newform associated to a non-CM elliptic curve $E/\mathbb{Q}$ of conductor $N$, it follows from the work of V. K. Murty \cite{Murty} and Bucur and Kedlaya \cite{BK} that if all of the symmetric power $L$-functions of $f$ are automorphic and satisfy the Generalized Riemann Hypothesis, then